deconz-community/ddf-tools-action/README.md

 ### UUID Managments
 - Add a UUID with a commit on PR
 - If can't generate a UUID, add a message on the PR

+## TODO List
+- Do a better handling for https://github.com/dresden-elektronik/deconz-rest-plugin/pull/7847